PrestaShop/prestashop.github.io/news/_posts/2020-06-03-a-definition-of-the-good-first-issue-label.md

 People participating in the PrestaShop project do not have the same purpose, they also do not share the same skills.
 And because all profiles should be able to contribute, the goal is to offer many ways of getting involved.

-Among other [contribution](https://devdocs.prestashop.com/1.7/contribute) possibilities, the ‘[good first issue](https://github.com/PrestaShop/PrestaShop/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)’ label allows a smooth onboarding to the PrestaShop open source project on GitHub.
+Among other [contribution](https://devdocs.prestashop.com/1.7/contribute) possibilities, the '[good first issue](https://github.com/PrestaShop/PrestaShop/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)' label allows a smooth onboarding to the PrestaShop open source project on GitHub.
 Indeed it gets the list of all bugs or improvements estimated with low complexity that do not have any pull request linked to yet.
 Anyone can pick one and start working on it!

 Of course, it won’t avoid unexpected complexity to pop up - PrestaShop’s code hidden talent - but we try our best to sort the most transparent issues out with this label.
 And you can always ask questions and get help.